Qiucj/CrossedPaths-Android/README.md

 ## Description
 - Users can activate the app track their time-stamped location.

--Each time-stamped location is recorded and stored as an irreversible digital token.
+- Each time-stamped location is recorded and stored as an irreversible digital token.

--There exists an anonymous database of the digital tokens of users confirmed to have COVID-19.
+- There exists an anonymous database of the digital tokens of users confirmed to have COVID-19.

--All users can locally compare their tokens with those in the database to check for time-stamped location overlaps.
+- All users can locally compare their tokens with those in the database to check for time-stamped location overlaps.

--Location collection and the sending of digital tokens is completely voluntary.
+- Location collection and the sending of digital tokens is completely voluntary.

--Users can join organizations in the app so their locations are only recorded when in the organization's established boundaries.
+- Users can join organizations in the app so their locations are only recorded when in the organization's established boundaries.
 ## Author
 Caleb Qiu -
 qiu0147@gmail.com